Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 We compare our progressive learning and integration via distillation (PLAID) method

-against two alternative baselines.
+against three alternative baselines.

 TL;DR:A continual learning method that uses distillation to combine expert policies and transfer learning to accelerate learning new skills.